Acuant/AcuantAndroidMobileSDK/README.md

 		public void onOriginalCapture(Bitmap bitmap);

-- Added API to enable Barcode side image capture and cropping when back  button is pressed
+- Added API to enable Barcode side image capture and cropping when back button is pressed on the barcode capture camera interface.

 		/*setCropBarcodeOnCancel : Enable or disable the barcode image cropping while pressing the back button.The default if false;*/